Be clear about your motivations for philanthropy.

 What do you hope to achieve?
 What are your goals?

 Give to the causes and organisations you feel most passionate about.
-Your values, passions, interests or concerns should drive your choice of what you focus on.

 Balance your heart and mind.
 Trust your instincts but do your research to consider the past and potential future impact of the organisations you may support.

 Don't just write cheques.
 The more engaged you are with your philanthropy, the more enjoyable it will be and the greater your chances of success.

 Take informed risks.
 Invest in organisations or projects you believe are worthwhile.
 Even if they don't succeed, focus on lessons learnt.

 Learn from others.
 Don't feel you need to reinvent the wheel, but rather build on the experiences and due diligence of other donors.

 Set yourself clear expectations and ensure that both you and the organisation you support share a similar understanding and vision.